odk-x/docs/README.md

 ### Cloning the repo

-Firstly, change to the directory(if there's one) you want to clone the ODK-X docs repository on your local machine.
+Clone the docs repo into a directory you want the ODK-X docs repository to be located on your local machine.
+For example, navigate to the directory you want the repository to be located using the "cd" (Change Directory) command on the command line:
 ```
 cd <DIRECTORY>
 ```